 A 365 day’s worth of festivals

 In a land where so many cultures live side-by-side, you’d be hard pushed to find a day of the year when there isn’t a festival taking place.
-The major festivals every year are Eid Al Fitr, Deepavali, Chinese New Year, and Christmas, but there are scores of smaller ones as well.
+The major festivals every year are Eid Al Fitr, Deepavali, Chinese New Year, and Christmas, but there are scores of smaller ones.

 Planning your travels so that you’re in Malaysia during the holiday season is easy and very rewarding.
 There are usually free events, concerts, and get-togethers.
 However, it does mean that there are many days each year when museums are closed, and traffic is particularly heavy.
-On the plus side, if you’re working in Malaysia, it means that you get a LOT of public holidays!
+On the plus side, if you’re working in Malaysia, you get a LOT of public holidays!

 These incredible tree-climbing mammals are only found in Malaysian Borneo and Indonesia.
 Their famous orange-brown fur makes them iconic around the world.
 Orangutans are the only great apes found in Asia.
 Deforestation and loss of habitat have made them critically endangered.

 In Malaysia, you are very unlikely to see them in the wild.
-There are some great sanctuaries around, such as the Sepilok Rehabilitation Sanctuary in Sabah.
+Some great sanctuaries are around, such as the Sepilok Rehabilitation Sanctuary in Sabah.
 Founded in the 1960s, this center still houses orphaned young orangutans and offers visitors a chance to see them in a natural setting.

 Malaysians love tea.
 Whether it’s strong, local teh tarik or crisp green tea, it’s a favorite drink.
-Since the British colonial period, Malaysians have been growing tea up in the highlands.
+Since the British colonial period, Malaysians have grown tea in the highlands.
 The Cameron Highlands is a great region to visit and wander around tea plantations and learn more about the process o producing tea.

 The ultimate Malaysian dish.
-Nasi Lemak literally means fatty rice.
-Actually, it’s an assortment of coconut rice, fried anchovies, hard-boiled egg, peanuts, and cucumber served on a banana leaf.
+Nasi Lemak means fatty rice.
+It’s an assortment of coconut rice, fried anchovies, hard-boiled egg, peanuts, and cucumber served on a banana leaf.
 There is usually a chicken curry included as well as sambal sauce.
 Sambal is made from dried shrimp paste and chili.
 Definitely an acquired taste!